herebefrogs/gamejam-boilerplate/README.md

 Web Monetization
 ----------------
-To enable Web Monetization, uncomment the call to `checkMonetization` in `onload` and enable extra features in `unlockExtraContent`.
-Remember to update the value of the `monetization` meta tag in `src/index.html` to your payment pointer.`
+To enable Web Monetization, uncomment the call to `checkMonetization` in `onload`.
+This will add listeners to handle monetization events.
+At the appropriate time in your code, check `isMonetizationEnabled` to decide if extra features should be accessible or not.
+Remember to update the value of the `monetization` meta tag in `src/index.html` to your payment pointer.

 Special Thanks & Credits
 ------------------------